-One of the recurrent themes of this article is that, despite there being no validated rodent model for full-blown depression, some protocols might induce behavioural change(s) that could be analogous to specific element(s) of depression.
-In such cases, authors should avoid using flimsy descriptions of what they have studied ('disorder-like') and should specify and scientifically justify the aspect(s) of the disorder they have in mind (e.g. anhedonia, low self-esteem, psychomotor retardation).
+One of the recurrent themes of this article is that, despite there being no validated rodent model for full-blown depression, some protocols might induce behavioural change(s) that could be analogous to specific element(s) of that disorder.
+In such cases, authors should avoid using flimsy descriptions of what they have studied ('disorder-like') and should specify and scientifically justify the aspect(s) of the disorder they have in mind (e.g., anhedonia, low self-esteem, psychomotor retardation).
 Of course, such specific inferences also need careful validation, together with an acknowledgment that they are not necessarily confined to a single psychiatric disorder.

 That change of mindset would align closely with the growing interest in how human endophenotypes map onto specific neuronal pathways and/or genetic polymorphisms.
 This is the rationale for the international Prism Project (https://prism-project.eu).
-This programme of research aims to gather data on social withdrawal and cognitive deficits, which are shared across multiple psychiatric disorders (Alzheimer's disease, schizophrenia and major depressive disorder), and to identify how the underlying biological parameters differ in these illnesses.
-One objective of this project is to discern distinct endophenotypes and then, through back-translation, to develop valid, evidencebased animal models that would enable meaningful basic science research that is not permitted in humans.
-This approach will be complemented, and informed, by parallel exploratory investigational new drug studies in humans (pre-Phase 1, clinical trial), which will, to some extent, reduce the number of animals needed for approval of a full clinical trial.55 A better understanding of the underlying endophenotypes is essential for personalised (stratified) medicine, and to help explain why some patients respond to a given drug treatment, while others do not.
+This program of research aims to gather data on social withdrawal and cognitive deficits, which are shared across multiple psychiatric disorders (Alzheimer's disease, schizophrenia and major depressive disorder) and to identify how the underlying biological parameters differ in these illnesses.
+One objective of this project is to discern distinct endophenotypes and then, though backtranslation, to develop valid, evidence-based animal models that would enable meaningful basic science research that is not permitted in humans9.
+This approach will be complemented, and informed, by parallel exploratory, investigation of new drug (IND) (pre-Phase 1, clinical trial) studies in humans, which is reducing the number of animals needed for approval of a full clinical trial, to some extent57.
+A better understanding of the underlying endophenotypes is essential for personalized (stratified) medicine and to explain why some patients respond to a given drug treatment, while others do not.